Shape Animation

 ISequence sequence = firstSlide.getTimeline().getMainSequence();

-// Gets the first shape on slide.
+// Gets the first shape on the first slide.

 IShape shape = firstSlide.getShapes().get_Item(0);